Yokohama Dockyard & Machinery Works

 Our advanced technologies and abundant experience in ship repair for LNG (Liquefied Natural Gas) ships, naval vessels, ferries, passenger ships, and marine structures, together with our expertise in periodic and intermediate inspections and various types of construction, help us maintain our steady track record as one of the best in the industry.

 This is the largest facility run by a dedicated ship repair yard in Japan.
-It has three dry docks, one floating dock, seven piers, and 10 jib cranes.
+It has three dry docks, 7 piers, and 7 jib cranes.

 The dock can accommodate huge ships up to the 270,000 ton class.
 The pier can moor ships with drafts of up to 12 meters.